ucarbonregistry/Project-511/README.md

 are Enercon E-40 & E-48 make.
 The project is owned by Wind World Wind Farms PVT LTD (hereinafter referred to as the Project Proponent or PP).

+The project activity is a debundled project of CDM with registration number 1286.
+The crediting period for this project under CDM was from 01/07/2010 to 30/06/2020 (Fixed), which has now ended.
+The project proponent (PP) seeks verification under UCR starting from 01/07/2020, meaning the crediting period for UCR begins from that date.
+Therefore, there is no double counting for this project.

 ______________
 PRIOR HISTORY:
 _______________